Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 * The Navigation bar consists of an EN/NL, About, Work, Skills and Contact section.
 * In the Home section, its possible to directly download a PDF of my CV.
 * You can see my picture on the background and a download button for my CV.
-* In the About section you read my personal story .
+* In the About section you read my personal story.
-* In the Work section you find my two projects I worked on during my fullstack development course for Code Institute
+* In the Work section you find my two projects I worked on during my fullstack development course for Code Institute.
 * In the Skills section, you see the progress of my coding languages.
 * In the Contact section: The visitor can contact me through a contact form.

 **Skeleton**

 The wireframe was made in [Balsamiq][Balsamiq].
-I was able to create a first draft of what I wanted my Portfolio Website to look like.
+I was able to create a first draft of what I wanted my portfolio website to look like.
 Along the way of building my website I discovered that some features I made in my wireframe were not functional or difficult to create.

 So my website has not become exactly like the wireframe I created.